Planning to visit Nageshwar temple? Check out our Dwarka Somnath Tour.

 Where to Eat near Nageshwar Temple?

 The best places nearby to satiate your hunger would be Charmi Restaurant and Hotel Prasad.

 Bhadkeshwar Mahadev Temple – Located at a distance of 18.2 kms from Nageshwar Jyotirlinga, the temple is dedicated to Lord Chandra Mouliswar Shiva.
-The temple is located on the hillock on the sea.
-During high tide the temple gets surrounded by water and a fair takes place here every year on the day of Mahashivratri.
+The temple is on the hillock on the sea.
+During high tide water surrounds the temple and a fair takes place here every year on the day of Mahashivratri.

 Shree Dwarkadish Temple – Also known as the Jagat Mandir this temple is dedicated to Lord Krishna also known as the “King of Dwarka”.
-Located at a distance of 17.3 kms from Nageshwar Jyotirlinga it consists of 5 storied building, 72 pillars and this temple is said to be 2,200 years old.
-It is considered to be a Pushtimarg temple, therefore it follows the guidelines and rituals created by Shree Vallabhacharya and Shree Vitheleshnathji.
+It is at a distance of 17.3 kms from Nageshwar Jyotirlinga and consists of 5 storied building, 72 pillars and this temple is about 2,200 years old.
+It is a Pushtimarg temple, therefore it follows the guidelines and rituals of Shree Vallabhacharya and Shree Vitheleshnathji.

 Gomti Ghat Temples – Gomati Ghat in Gujarat has plentiful of temples that are devoted to Lord Krishna, Lord Rama, Lord Shiva, and Sudama, who was Lord Krishna’s closest friend.
-The temples around this ghat present an unimpeachable view and a pictorial of the River Gomati which has been worshipped by people for 100 years.
+The temples around this ghat present an amazing view of River Gomati which the people worship since 100 years ago.
 To get a glimpse of Dwarka, one can hire a boat and sail across the river.
-The Gomati Ghat Temples are located just at the entrance of the Dwarkadeesh temple.
+Moreover, the Gomati Ghat Temples are just at the entrance of the Dwarkadhish temple.
 It is this place where River Gomati meets the vast sea.
 There are many small temples which have shrines also.